Coffee Van Insurance

 Protection from claims should a customer or member of the public get injured.

-Protection against claims arising from accidental injury to a customer or third party, or damage to their property.
-For example, a customer could trip over your coffee van equipment, or you might accidentally spill coffee or damage a personal item while serving.
+Protection against claims arising from accidental injury to a customer or third party, or damage to their belongings.
+This could be a customer tripping over your catering equipment, or it could be damage caused to a personal affect, such as staining a household surface.

-Either way, in the event of incidents like these, you need public liability for catereing cover to avoid vulnerability to a substantial compensation claim, as well as other associated costs.
+Either way, in the event of incidents like these, you need public liability cover to avoid vulnerability to a substantial compensation claim, as well as other associated costs.

 Protection if someone becomes injured or ill from food or drink you produce.

-A customer may become unwell or suffer a burn or scald from a hot drink or food item you’ve prepared, which could result in a claim being made against you.
+A customer may become unwell or burn themselves from food you’ve prepared, which could result in a claim against you.

 Having product liability protects against eventualities including contamination, spoilage and other food defects can help avoid costly compensation claims if they arise.